xapian/xapian-gsoc-proposal/proposal.rst

 ..
 Tell us a bit about yourself.

-I am a Computer Science student of Indian Institute of Technology ,Kanpur,INDIA.I am proficient in C and C++ .As a hobby ,I practice Competitive Programming .
+I am a Computer Science student of Indian Institute of Technology , Kanpur,INDIA.I am proficient in C and C++ .As a hobby ,I practice Competitive Programming .
 Apart from programming, I am also very fond of Mathematics.

 Background Information
 ----------------------